 Click here for an interactive display of potential trail alignments, environmental and engineering info and more.

 Click here for a video of the presentations by environmental and engineering consultants on Sept.
 7, 2017.

 Click here for a video on the history of travel in the Crystal Valley.

-ENVIRONMENTAL AND ENGINEERING REPORTS, AND MAP BOARDS FROM THE OPEN HOUSE DISPLAYS Below are the summary reports provided by environmental and engineering consultants who studied the trail alternatives in the Crystal Valley.
+ENVIRONMENTAL AND ENGINEERING REPORTS, QUESTIONS AND MAP BOARDS FROM THE OPEN HOUSES Below are the summary reports provided by environmental and engineering consultants who studied the trail alternatives in the Crystal Valley.
 The files are downloadable.
 Also provided are downloadable files of the map boards that were on display at the presentation/open houses on Sept.
 6th and 7th in Redstone and Carbondale, and easy-to-read summaries of each segment.
 The information contained in the map boards and summaries is also available within the link above in the Key Links section (the interactive display of potential trail alignments, environmental and engineering info and more).
-Paper copies of the map boards are available at the front desk of the Redstone Inn and at the library in Carbondale.